titanic-fanatic/android_device_samsung_celoxhd/README.md

     -s    Sync repositories before build
     -p    Sync pre-builts before build
 ```
-The first time you run this script, assuming you have not already run a repo sync, should be run with the -s option.
-Only one command line argument will be accepted and all options can be combined into one command -csp.
+The first time you run this script, assuming you have not already run a repo sync and/or syncing the CM pre-builts, should be run with the -sp options to allow all repositories and pre-builts to be synced before build.
+**NOTE:** Only one command line argument will be accepted and all options can be combined into one command -csp.

 ### OPTIONAL: If you want to build ClockworkMod: